akhilchibber/earthml/README.md

 # Note
-This README provides a brief overview of the library, explains its goal, highlights key features, and provides simple installation and usage instructions.
+This README provides a concise overview of the library, elucidates its objectives, highlights key features, and outlines simple installation instructions.

+EarthML is under active development.
+We welcome contributions and suggestions for new features and improvements.